 - Veterinary Practice Assignment: Can the Agreement be assigned by the employer?

 - Alternative Dispute Resolution: If there is a conflict, will mediation or arbitration process be utilized?

-Breaking a Veterinarian Agreement with a Legal Non Compete
+Breaking an Agreement with a Non Compete

 Veterinary non compete contracts were originally considered as restraints of trade, and thus were invalid on the grounds of public policy at common law; however, many restraints of trade incident to veterinary contracts were upheld based on the rule of reason.
-Thus, restrictive covenants between dentists not to compete after termination of employment are generally enforceable as long as it is reasonable.
+Thus, restrictive covenants between veterinarians not to compete after termination of employment are generally enforceable as long as it is reasonable.

 However, there are a few states which prohibit veterinary non compete contracts.
 Please check your state laws for veterinary non compete contracts to see what the specific rules for your state are.
 The general test for reasonableness of non-competition agreements holds that on termination of employment, a covenant which restrains an employee from competing with his former employer is termed reasonable if: